Shortly after Oberdischingen we cross the Danube. Soon we are in Ersingen and walk along the road on a cycle path to Rißtissen.

 The place was already inhabited in Roman times.
 Around 50 AD a fort was built here, next to which a civil settlement gradually developed.
 The relief stones in the base of the parish church are a reminder of the Roman times in Rißtissen.

 Opposite the church stands Stauffenberg Castle.

-The chapel St. Leonhard from 1438 is not directly on the Way of St. Jacques, but it is a worthwhile detour.
+The chapel St. Leonhard from 1438 is not directly on the Way of St. James, but it is a worthwhile detour.
 As the patrocinium suggests, it originally belonged to a medieval leprosarium donated by Ulm's Holy Spirit Hospital for lepers.
 The leprosarium was abandoned because leprosy had declined sharply in Central Europe in the 15th century.

 Inside the chapel, which unfortunately is mostly closed, there is a remarkable work of art, the altar signed "Jacob Acker" and the date 1483.
 It probably comes from the late

 Gothic parish church, which was demolished in 1784.